peeles/vue-chart-library/src/components/charts/README.md

 ## Performance

-The component is optimized for performance:
+The component is optimised for performance:

 - **60fps animations** using `requestAnimationFrame`
-- **Debounced resize** handling (16ms) for smooth responsive behavior
+- **Debounced resize** handling (16ms) for smooth responsive behaviour
 - **Efficient SVG rendering** for scalability
 - **Minimal re-renders** with Vue's reactivity system
 - Tested with **50+ data points** without performance degradation